Ways to Preserve Apples: How to Store, Freeze, Dry, and Can

 This post may contain affiliate links, which means that I may receive a commission if you make a purchase using these links.
 As an Amazon Associate I earn from qualifying purchases.

-The leaves are falling, the temperature is dropping, and pumpkin spice everything has taken over.
-The fall season is one of my favorite times of the year with all the natural beauty.
-This is apple season!
+The leaves are falling, the air is crisp, and pumpkin spice has taken over.
+Fall is one of my favorite seasons, and with it comes apple season.

 We have a small apple orchard on our property.
-Some years the fruit isn’t edible since we don’t spray our apples.
-We let these apples feed the wildlife.
-However, other times, if the conditions are right, we end up with a bumper crop of delicious fruit.
+Sometimes, the fruit isn’t great because we don’t spray our trees, and those apples are left to feed the wildlife.
+But other years, when conditions are just right, we’re blessed with a bumper crop of delicious apples.

 Tips for Preserving Apples